 Luckily this Victorian wicker rocker was still in its original condition of stain and varnish, making it more valuable than if it had been painted over its original finish.

-The back had a fancy, advanced cane pattern called the Star of David design which I had to totally replace, taking several hours weaving by hand.
+The back had a fancy, advanced cane pattern called the Star of David design, which I had to totally replace, taking several hours to weave by hand.
 There was heavy damage to both serpentine arms too, as well as many broken rattan reed weavers in the seat.

 After I made all the repairs to the cane and reed, then I stained the new pieces to match the old and applied a couple coats of varnish to the entire rocker.